Design inspiration series. This week: design community solidarity, designing for belonging, equality and diversity, cross-cultural design and more.

 Reni Eddo-Logde is the author of the book Why I’m Not Longer Talking To White People About Race.
 Her 2018 podcast takes the conversation further, by looking at recent history that lead to the politics of today.

-🔗 Listen here or on your favourite podcast platform.
+🔗 Look for it on your favourite podcast platform.

 Design, Digested is a newsletter about design, tech, and their implication in our lives.
 Subscribe.